RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Translation

-And, it is not the case that yours is not a fault in as much the restriction in behaviour, which was made only voluntarily, results in accepting the existence of the means of valid knowledge etc, because it is the knowledge of existence that results in there there (in restriction of behaviour), not existence.
+And, it is not the case that yours is not a fault in as much the restriction in behaviour, which was made only voluntarily, results in accepting the existence of the means of valid knowledge etc, because it is the knowledge of existence that results in there (in restriction of behaviour), not existence.
 (The opponent might urge that after all the two positions are not so different, because accepting the existence of the means of valid knowledge is the same as restricting behaviour)